pancharasshubham/Reimagin_Disney/README.md

-#Reimagin disney
+# Reimagin disney

-##Recreate design for disney website with mordern touch
+## Recreate Design For Disney Website With Mordern Touch

--as you know disney website is feel old fashion.
+- as you know disney website is feel old fashion.

--we change whole UI of disney website for more cool looks and trendy design.
+- we change whole UI of disney website for more cool looks and trendy design.

-/tech stack use
+## Tech stack use
 1. HTML
 2. CSS
 3. Javascript